Mosin–Nagant: World War II

-At the beginning of the war, the Mosin–Nagant 91/30 was the standard issue weapon of Soviet troops.
+At the beginning of the war, the Mosin–Nagant 91/30 was the standard-issue weapon of Soviet troops.
 Millions were produced in World War II for use by the largest mobilized army in history.

-The Mosin–Nagant Model 1891/30 was modified and adapted as a sniper rifle from 1932 onwards, first with mounts and scopes from Germany then with domestic designs (PE, PEM); from 1942 it was issued with 3.5-power PU fixed focus scopes.
+The Mosin–Nagant Model 1891/30 was modified and adapted as a sniper rifle from 1932 onwards, first with mounts and scopes from Germany then with domestic designs (PE, PEM) from 1931; from 1942 it was issued with 3.5-power PU fixed focus scopes.
 It served quite prominently in the brutal urban battles on the Eastern Front, such as the Battle of Stalingrad, which made heroes of such snipers as Vasily Zaitsev, Lyudmila Pavlichenko, Ivan Sidorenko, and Roza Shanina.
 Finland also employed the Mosin–Nagant as a sniper rifle, with similar success with their own designs and captured Soviet rifles.
-For example, Simo Häyhä is credited with having killed 505 Soviet soldiers, many of whom fell victim to his Finnish M/28-30 Mosin–Nagant rifle.
+For example, Simo Häyhä is credited with having killed 505 Soviet soldiers, many of whom fell victim to his Finnish M/28-30 derivative.
 Häyhä did not use a scope on his Mosin.
 In interviews Häyhä gave before his death, he said that the scope and mount designed by the Soviets required the shooter to expose himself too much and raise his head too high, increasing the chances of being spotted by the enemy.
 In addition, scopes tended to reflect sunlight when moved side to side, which gave away a sniper's position.